 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
 The Company currently settles all of its financial obligations out of cash.
-The ability to do so relies on the Company maintaining sufficient cash in excess of anticipated needs (refer to Note 2 (b)).
-As at June 30, 2019, the Company's liabilities consist of accounts payable and accrued liabilities that have contracted maturities of less than one year.
+The ability to do so relies on the Company maintaining sufficient cash in excess of anticipated needs.
+As at September 30, 2019, the Company's liabilities consist of accounts payable and accrued liabilities that have contracted maturities of less than one year.